material-motion/material-motion/specifications/runtime/performer-composition.md

 | Milestone | [Milestone](https://github.com/material-motion/material-motion-runtime-android/milestone/3) | [Milestone](https://github.com/material-motion/material-motion-runtime-objc/milestone/10) |
 | Concerns |  | Emitter overlaps with particle emitter terminology |

+Composition enables the creation of higher-order plans.
+For example, a "Tossable" plan's performer might generate a "Draggable" and "AttachedSpring" plan.
+Or more simply, a "FadeIn" plan might compose out to a more general-purpose "Tween" plan.

+Composition is what will enable code reuse in the Material Motion ecosystem.

+---

 **transactionEmitter API**: A performer may be provided with a transaction emitter object.

 > The Performer may choose not to implement this API.